Tea Tree Oil Against Fleas and Ticks

-During the summer season, high temperatures cause fleas and ticks to reproduce.
-These insects are very small and tend to live in colonies.
+These insects are ectoparasites that are very small and tend to live in colonies.
 They feed mainly on the blood of the host, where they stick to the skin and leave small pustules at the site of their bite.

 These parasites are capable of causing inflammation and itching at the site of the bite in humans.
 Having these parasites in the home can also lead to the risk of contracting certain diseases that can be very harmful to your health.

 Ehrlichiosis is transmitted by ticks.
 It can be deadly for domestic animals and is a very serious disease when it affects humans.
 Ehrlichiosis typically manifests with a fever, joint pain, and blood disorders.
 It can lead to excessive bleeding because it reduces your platelet count.

 This disease is transmitted by fleas.
 Among the symptoms are a high fever and inflammation of the neck and axillary ganglia.
 It can compromise the respiratory system of the afflicted and requires emergency hospitalization.

 Get to know the Five Most Common Insect Bites and How to Treat Them